 Step 1 Expand Chassis in the Tree frame.

 Step 2 Select the Cards branch.

-A table of the cards in the chassis appears in the View frame.
+A table of the cards in the chassis appears.
 A radio button appears to the left of each table entry.

 Step 3 Click the radio button of the card that you want to configure.

 Step 4 Click Properties .

 A Card Properties window opens.